30th ASEN Annual Conference: Nationalism and Multiculturalism (Cancelled)

-The 29th Annual Conference of the Association for the Study of Ethnicity and Nationalism (ASEN) will take place 24-25 April 2019.
-This year’s theme will be Nationalism and Self-Determination.
-For the first time, the Annual Conference will take place in Edinburgh, not at the LSE, and is organised in cooperation with ASEN Edinburgh.
-The Ernest Gellner Lecture will be delivered by Eric Weitz on 23 April 2019.
-Please, submit your abstract by 30 November 2018.
+The 30th Annual Conference of the Association for the Study of Ethnicity and Nationalism (ASEN) will take place on 22-23 April 2020.
+This year’s theme will be Nationalism and Multiculturalism.
+The Annual Conference will take place in Edinburgh and is organised in cooperation with ASEN Edinburgh.

 Call for Papers

 Nationalism, as a political principle and ideology that seeks to make cultural and political boundaries coincide in the form of the nation-state, can be at odds with prevailing ethnic, religious, linguistic and racial diversity.
 This diversity may originate either in long-established and often indigenous communities, or in more recent, immigrant communities.

 Multiculturalism emerged as a principle of political and social integration of culturally plural societies and an alternative to assimilation and imposition of a dominant culture on cultural minorities.
 However, multiculturalism has been challenged both by liberal egalitarians who consider its explicit and implicit advancement of collective rights to be inconsistent with liberal individualism, and by a re-surgent mono-ethnic or mono-cultural nationalism that sees it as a threat to the ethno-/culturally-defined nation.
 Furthermore, multiculturalism has remained an ambiguous principle, whose realisation has been pursued through a diverse and even contradictory range of policies, generally tied to the contingencies and specificities of particular cultural groups and states.